Structure on the Top Homology and Related Algorithms: Strata and geometric matroid structure

-The top homology group $H_d(X)$ is equal to the space of cycles in the top dimension.
-By the proof of Theorem \ref{thm:1} $(ii)$, these cycles inject into $H_d(X_d, X_{d-1})$.
-Theorem \ref{thm:1} $(i)$ shows that every element of $H_d(X_d, X_{d-1})$ corresponds to the linear combination of $d$-strata.
-Together, these facts give another corollary.
+Recall that the top homology group $H_d(X)$ is equal to the group of cycles in the top dimension.
+By the proof of Theorem \ref{thm:main} $(ii)$, these cycles inject into $H_d(X_d, X_{d-1})$.
+Theorem \ref{thm:main} $(i)$ shows that every element of $H_d(X_d, X_{d-1})$ corresponds to the linear combination of $d$-strata.
+Together, these facts give the following corollary, which is illustrated in Figure \ref{fig_strata}.

-\begin{Cor} The top dimensional cycles can be written as linear combinations of top dimensional strata. \end{Cor}
+\begin{Cor} The top-dimensional cycles can be written as linear combinations of top-dimensional strata. \end{Cor}

-This chain complex of coordinate spaces is a topological invariant of the underlying space which, with some enrichment, becomes a complete topological invariant in dimension one and in dimension two.
+The chain complex (\ref{chain}) of coordinate spaces is a topological invariant of the underlying space which, with some enrichment, becomes a complete topological invariant in dimension one and dimension two.

-\begin{rmk} In dimension one, the connected components of $1$-manifold points are either circles or open intervals.
-Thus for connected non-trivial spaces, the one dimensional strata are either a circle or the edges of a graph.
-The circle case is specified by having no degree zero term in the chain complex.
+\begin{rmk} In dimension one, the connected components of $1$-pseudo-manifold points are either circles or open intervals.
+Thus for connected non-trivial spaces, the one-dimensional strata are either the open edges of a graph or a single circle.
+The circle case is specified by having no degree zero term in the chain complex (\ref{chain}).
 The graph case for connected spaces of dimension one is essentially determined by the above coordinate space chain complex.
 For such a graph, $X_1$ is a finite collection of open intervals and $X_0$ is a finite collection of points.
 Every open interval and every vertex corresponds to a generator of the respective chain groups.
 The boundary map takes the generator corresponding to an interval to the difference of the generators corresponding to its ending vertices.
 Thus for every such open interval, which does not form a loop after being attached, the above chain complex completely determines its position in the graph.
-Thus in either case, circle or graph, the above chain complex, along with the function giving the number of loops attached to every vertex, is a complete topological invariant for connected compact one dimensional triangular spaces. \end{rmk}
+Therefore in either case (circle or graph) the above chain complex, along with a function giving the number of loops attached to every vertex, is a complete topological invariant for connected compact one-dimensional triangulable spaces.

-In the two dimensional case, we restrict our discussion to a special class of spaces.

-\begin{defn} We call a two dimensional cell complex \emph{taut} if the attaching maps of the boundary components of the $2$-strata to the intrinsic one skeleton are either locally injective or constant. \end{defn}

-Note that for a general finite two complex the attaching maps can be homotoped to locally injective or to constant maps.
-Thus every two complex is homotopy equivalent to a taut two complex.

-For a taut cell complex, the attaching map in the non-constant case is given by a cyclic word on the set of $1$-strata.
-The boundary map in chain complex (\ref{chain}) is given by abelianizing the above word.
-The following theorem about taut complexes with only orientable $2$-strata follows quite directly.